AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Results

 \subsection{Channel-Attention Patterns}

-The robustness of AnySleep to varying input channel configurations was achieved through the introduction of channel-attention modules, which learned to assign an attention weight to each available channel.
+AnySleep's flexibility with respect to varying input channel configurations is supported by channel-attention modules, which learned to assign an attention weight to each available channel.
 We analyzed these weights to characterize the model's channel-selection strategy.
-For this analysis, we considered test recordings that contained the left EOG and F3, C3, O1 channels in referential montage (614 recordings in total).
+For this analysis, we considered test recordings that contained the left EOG and F3, C3, O1 channels in referential montage to maximize the amount of included recordings (614 recordings in total).
 Each recording was passed through the trained model, and the attention weights assigned to each channel were extracted from all 13 channel-attention modules located at different depth of the U-Net-inspired architecture (see Section~\ref{ssec:model}).
 For every channel and module, we then averaged the attention weights over all evaluated recordings.

-We observed varying patterns between the attention modules, indicating that the model focused on different channels and modalities at different depths (i.e., feature abstraction levels) (see Figure~\ref{fig:attention-weights}).
-Interestingly, the attention patterns differed between training runs, making it unlikely that channel preferences at a given depth are rigidly determined by the receptive field or the characteristic timescale at that depth (for example, targeting a specific frequency band).
-Despite this variability, two consistent trends emerged.
-First, deeper modules sometimes concentrated most of their weight on a single channel, with average weights of up to 88\%, suggesting that the model can reliably identify particularly informative modalities or brain regions across recordings.
-Second, when averaging attention across all modules, the mean weights were similar for all four channels, indicating that AnySleep integrates information from all available EEG and EOG channels rather than relying on a single modality or channel to achieve optimal performance.
+We observed varying patterns between the attention modules, with the model focusing on different channels and modalities at different depths (i.e., feature abstraction levels; see Figure~\ref{fig:attention-weights}).
+Interestingly, attention patterns differed between training runs, making it unlikely that channel preferences at a given depth are rigidly determined by the receptive field or the characteristic timescale at that depth (for example, targeting a specific frequency band).
+This variability is consistent with the stochastic nature of model training, including random weight initialization and stochastic sampling of training epochs and input channels (see Section~\ref{ssec:training}).
+Despite the differences in attention patterns, the three training runs achieved similar test performance (see Table~\ref{tab:architectures}), indicating that comparable predictive performance can arise from different channel-weighting preferences.
+Nevertheless, two trends were consistent across runs.
+First, deeper modules sometimes concentrated most of their weight on a single channel, with average weights of up to 88\%, demonstrating that the model can reliably identify particularly informative modalities or brain regions across recordings.
+Second, averaging attention across all modules produced similar mean weights for all four channels, which suggests that AnySleep integrates information from all available EEG and EOG channels rather than relying on a single modality or channel to achieve optimal performance.